authorizerdev/authorizer/ROADMAP.md

    - [ ] Allow user to view users
    - [ ] Allow user to define the JWT token field
 - [x] A component library for react
-    - [x] Create YAuthProvider -> gives token, user, loading, setters
+    - [x] Create AuthorizerProvider -> gives token, user, loading, setters
-    - [x] Create YAuth component -> Complete Login/Signup & Forgot password solution
+    - [x] Create Authorizer component -> Complete Login/Signup & Forgot password solution
-    - [x] Create YAuthResetPassword component -> Component that can be used to verify forgot password token and reset the password
+    - [x] Create AuthorizerResetPassword component -> Component that can be used to verify forgot password token and reset the password
 - [ ] Create a sdks
   - [ ] NodeJS sdk which acts as a middleware and can be used to authenticate & authorize users
   - [ ] Golang sdk which acts as a middleware and can be used to authenticate & authorize users